This is your brain on Gordon.

 - Note that this is actually less realistic.
 They're wearing military issue body armor in the 2000s, so they should be very resistant to mere 9mm rounds and buckshot.

 - Then there's the Alien Grunts: as in the original game, their armor deflects any type of small arms fire that hits it.
 Freeman notices this, but is very confused as to why they seemingly wear armor everywhere but their torso, saying that their armor looks like something a stripper would wear.

 Freeman: Are we being invaded by strippers?
 I thought this invasion was the normal conquering variety.

-Episode 51 also has him commenting on the phonomenon of armor actually getting you killed faster due to the higher likelihood of taking risks while wearing it:
+- Episode 51 also has him commenting on the phenomenon of armor actually getting you killed faster due to the higher likelihood of taking risks while wearing it:

 Freeman: (talking to a guard about the Alien Grunts) Those guys will smash our skulls like grapes if we don't take them down.
 Do you understand that?
 Your helmet's not going to help you, it's just giving you a false sense of security.

 - Argh, Me Accent Be Slippin'!: Episode 27

 - Arson, Murder, and Jaywalking: Episode 38, on a conveyor belt, trying to go past what is practically a Death Course:

 "Red lights, walking backwards, GIVE ME SOME MORE PRESSURE, I DON'T HAVE ENOUGH!
 YES!
 BIOHAZARD!
 PERFECT!
 THANK YOU!
 AAAHH, FALLING TO MY DEATH!
 TANK OF ACID, SUPERB! [annoyed] Sidestepping..."